Table of Contents

 What are .NET migration services?

-.NET migration services help businesses move legacy .NET Framework or ASP.NET applications to modern .NET (e.g., .NET 8, 9, or 10) or upgrade between .NET versions.
-These services improve performance, security, cloud compatibility, and maintainability using tools like .NET Upgrade Assistant and try-convert.
+.NET migration services help businesses move legacy .NET Framework or ASP.NET applications to modern .NET versions (such as .NET 8, 9, or 10) or upgrade between .NET versions.
+These services enhance performance, security, cloud compatibility, and maintainability using tools like .NET Upgrade Assistant and try-convert.

 Why should I migrate my .NET Framework app to modern .NET?